 If you want to please many customers, go and start advertising to them.
-But if you want your business to be successful, market What is User Segmentation User segmentation refers to the practice of dividing users based on common characteristics.
-This can help businesses in creating more optimized and personalized user experiences.
-To… is critical.
+But if you want your business to be successful, market segmentation is critical.

 Marketing campaigns that appeal to all the segments in a B2B field have been shown time after time not to work as well as those that focus on one segment at a time.